ghamza-blog/ghamza-blog.github.io/content/posts/rust-for-mobile-part-2-ios-glue.md

 mod prelude;
 ```

+This pattern is considered an idiomatic way in rust for handling errors.

 ### FFI Helpers

 FFI stands for foriegn function interface, we will add helpers for converting to and from C types